 | Pan-Fry | Medium-High Heat 10-15 minutes |

-Super-firm tofu is denser, pre-pressed, and ideal for quick cooking with minimal prep.
+Super-firm tofu: Even denser and pre-pressed, making it ideal for quick cooking with minimal prep.

 How to Press Tofu